Coronavirus: New Zealand's second confirmed case of virus flew domestically

 Hands told the Herald her family was not on the same flight as the affected woman, but watched as the plane departed.

-A last minute nappy emergency meant they just missed the check-in time for their flight to Christchurch so had to wait for the next one.
+A last-minute nappy emergency meant they just missed the check-in time for their flight to Christchurch so had to wait for the next one.

 Her partner had called her to tell her that the second case had passed through Palmerston North airport at the same time they were.